LeonardoCastellanos22/MotionDetector/README.md

 # MotionDetector

-Take pictures once a motion has been detected and send it to Ubidots.
+Take pictures once a motion has been detected and visualize it in Ubidots.

-# Documentation
+## Documentation

-Read this article.
+For more information, you can read this article.